 The Programming Sub-team for the Twisted Devils teaches, develops, implements, and tests code for the competition robots.
-In the beginning of the season, the two Sub-team captains, one for the C++ Language and another for the Labview language, show new members the basics of each language.
+At the beginning of the season, the two Sub-team captains, one for the Java Language and another for the Labview language, show new members the basics of each language.
 The expectation is that all programmers will learn a little bit of both.
-Once the season starts, teammates will choose either C++ or Labview, and will work with both leaders and mentors to write code and test it on the robot.
+Once the season starts, teammates will choose either Java or Labview and will work with both leaders and mentors to write code and test it on the robot.
 Together we solve problems for the build team and drive strategy and develop the logic behind how the robot will run.

 The Strategy Sub-team is a small Sub-team that doesn't come into play until the start of competition season.
 Prior to competition, they begin developing the tools they use to run their function.
 During competitions, this Sub-team is in charge of getting all the matches scored and the data analyzed.
 This is used to help the Drive Sub-team make important decisions from defensive strategies to floor layout plans.
 The Sub-team only consists of one member, but everyone on the team helps out with data collection during all competitions for the year.